-Over the years, Microsoft Office Word document has played a vital role in our professional lives.
+Over the years, Microsoft Office Word documents have played a vital role in our professional lives.
 Every time you want to create a professional document, you need to open a Microsoft Office Word document.
-One of the most useful features in Microsoft Word is the autocorrect feature, but sometimes it annoys a bit.
+One of the most useful features in Microsoft Word is the autocorrect feature, but sometimes it annoys me a bit.
 For example, when you repeatedly mention words that aren’t a part of Microsoft Word’s dictionary.
 However, there is a feature in Microsoft Office Word document that allows you to add those words to your personal dictionary, which is not a part of MS Office.

-- Using Word context menu
+1. Using Word context menu

-- Through DEFAULT.dic dictionary file
+2. Through the DEFAULT.dic dictionary file

 This is the easiest way to add custom words in the MS Office word dictionary.
 It would be best if you did the following:-

-If Add to dictionary option is greyed out on your PC, you need to enable the Custom Dictionaries option.
+If the “Add to dictionary” option is greyed out on your PC, you need to enable the Custom Dictionaries option.
 Perform the following steps to enable the Custom Dictionaries:-

 Step 1.
-Open Microsoft Word and click on the
+Open Microsoft Word and click on the File menu from the ribbon.

 Step 2.
-Click
+Click Options.

 Step 3.
 After completing the above steps, the Word Options dialog will open.
 Here, select the Proofing option from the left side.
-Then, on the right side of Proofing, click
+Then, on the right side of Proofing, click Custom Dictionaries.

 Step 4.
-A new pop-up window Custom Dictionaries opens.
+A new pop-up window, Custom Dictionaries, opens.
 Check the checkbox CUSTOM.DIC.
 Select Dictionary language as All Languages.
 Finally, click on the OK button to save the changes.

 Step 5.
-Again click on
+Again, click on the OK button.

 After completing the above steps, you can now add your custom words to the Microsoft Office word dictionary.

 Step 2.
-Click
+Click Options.

 Step 3.
 After completing the above steps, the Word Options dialog will open.
 Here, select the Proofing option from the left side.
-On the right side of Proofing, click
+On the right side of Proofing, click Custom Dictionaries.

 Step 5.
 A new pop-up window opens.
 From here, you can add your custom word to the dictionary or remove any custom word from the dictionary.